 Reimbursements will take up to two weeks after submission of all paperwork, if directions are completely followed.

-Incorrectly filled or incomplete paperwork will likely be delayed.
+Incorrectly filled or incomplete paperwork will be delayed until all missing items are submitted.

 1. Scan your itemized receipt and proof of payment